jgriffith23/queue-bot/README.rst

 - ``queue.remove(@username)``: Remove the given user from the queue, wherever they are positioned, and display the queue's current contents.

+- ``queue.freeze()``: Don't allow other users to be added to the queue.

+- ``queue.unfreeze()``: What's on the tin.
+Unfreeze the queue.

+- ``queue.status()`: Get the current status of the queue.

 Future features that I'd like to implement include:

-- A ``queue.freeze()`` command to keep users in the queue but not allow more to be added
+- [X] A ``queue.freeze()`` command to keep users in the queue but not allow more to be added.

-- The ability for the queue to automatically close itself or freeze at a certain time, if it's known the queue needs to close then
+- [ ] The ability for the queue to automatically close itself or freeze at a certain time, if it's known the queue needs to close then.

-- "Staff only" users: get the user ids of particular users so that only they can use queue commands
+- [ ] "Staff only" users: Get the user ids of particular users so that only they can use queue commands.

   (Note to self: try using ``sc.server.users.find('foo').id`` to get particular users' ids for the staff list.)

+- [ ] Allow users to be dequeued when the queue is frozen.

 That's it!
 Hope you enjoy your new Slack-based user queue assistant.